 Project Officer, Dora Roden

 Having enjoyed membership of the Seabird Centre for many years, Dora was delighted to join the staff team in February 2016.
+She studied Georgraphy at University of Edinburgh, followed by a Masters in GIS.
 In her role as Project Officer, she draws upon her experience on a wide-range of projects at both British Airways and Standard Life.

 Retail Manager, James McHardy